rubygems/rfcs/text/0000-introduce-a-new-signing-mechanism.md

 ### Other kinds of log entries

 Build signatures are a form of attestation that assert authorship or co-authorship of a gem.
 But there is no need to limit RubyGems attestations to signatures alone.
 We foresee that all security-critical events could be stored in sigstore to ensure an immutable log independent of RubyGems infrastructure.
 These could be rubygems.org events such as Push and Yank.
-Daily TUF repository signatures could provide timestamps of snapshots of the bucket.
+Daily TUF repository signatures could provide [snapshots](https://www.youtube.com/watch?v=PJ6b2eoq0NY&list=PLj6h78yzYM2NOCoaYcYbiAf4KPIF36T8t&index=12) of all gems.
 Gems could be endorsed by individuals who would attest what kind of inspection they had performed.
 Some work on the latter has been [contemplated by the in-toto community](https://github.com/in-toto/attestation/issues/77).

 Ideally, these other log entry types would be developed in partnership with other ecosystems, to ensure monitoring consistency for application and infrastructure security teams.